MTU Maintenance’s new repair facility in Serbia

 Choice location: MTU Maintenance Serbia is close to Belgrade, the country’s economic and political center.
-The industrial park in Stara Pazova is only 25 kilometers from the international airport, offers room for expansion and has good transport connections.
+The industrial park in Nova Pazova is only 25 kilometers from the international airport, offers room for expansion and has good transport connections.

 Serbia’s President Aleksandar Vučić praised MTU’s commitment as an essential and decisive building block in the development of the aviation industry in Serbia.
 MTU is playing a pioneering role, and the conditions here are excellent.
-The industrial park in Stara Pazova is located only 25 kilometers from Nikola Tesla Belgrade international airport and boasts good transport connections.
+The industrial park in Nova Pazova is located only 25 kilometers from Nikola Tesla Belgrade international airport and boasts good transport connections.